Valatka/beer-test/README.md

 ## Usage
 - Input the latitude and longitude of the starting position
 - Input the amuont of times the genetic algorithm will run

+**Note:** make sure the amount of times isn't too high or the request can time out